garys-esri/geodev-dc-labs/2016-11-runtime/exercises/Java/Exercise 3 Local Feature Layer.md

     mmpk.loadAsync();
     ```

 1. Get the first `Map` in the `MobileMapPackage`, as you did before for the 2D map.
 However, you cannot add a `Map` to a `SceneView`, so you will instead add the `Map`'s layers to the `Scene`'s operational layers.
-However, a layer can only belong to one `Map` or `Scene` at a time, so you must make a list of the layers, clear the `Map`'s layer list (bonus: see what happens if you don't!), and only then add the list of layers to the scene.
+But a layer can only belong to one `Map` or `Scene` at a time, so you must make a list of the layers, clear the `Map`'s layer list (bonus: see what happens if you don't!), and only then add the list of layers to the scene.
 Here is the code for adding the MMPK's layers to your `Scene`.
 Put this code in the done loading listener you created in the previous step:

     ```
     List<ArcGISMap> maps = mmpk.getMaps();